 RFC 7540 is the official name of the final http2 specification and it was published on May 15th 2015: https://www.rfc-editor.org/rfc/rfc7540.txt

 All and any errors in this document are my own and the results of my shortcomings.
 Please point them out and they will be fixed in updated versions.

 In this document I've tried to consistently use the word "http2" to describe the new protocol while in pure technical terms, the proper name is HTTP/2.
 I made this choice for the sake of readability and to get a better flow in the language.

-My name is Daniel Stenberg and I work for Mozilla.
+My name is Daniel Stenberg.
 I've been working with open source and networking for over twenty years in numerous projects.
 Possibly I'm best known for being the lead developer of curl and libcurl.
 I've been involved in the IETF HTTPbis working group for several years and there I've kept up-to-date with the refreshed HTTP 1.1 work as well as being involved in the http2 standardization work.

 If you find mistakes, omissions, errors or blatant lies in this document, please send me a refreshed version of the affected paragraph and I'll make amended versions.
 I will give proper credits to everyone who helps out!
 I hope to make this document better over time.

 This document is licensed under the Creative Commons Attribution 4.0 license: https://creativecommons.org/licenses/by/4.0/

 The first version of this document was published on April 25th 2014.
 Here follows the largest changes in the most recent document versions.